nwutils/nw-vue3-boilerplate/README.md

 ## Updating Vue-DevTools

 At time of writing, Vue-DevTools v6 has just been released.
 It is a major re-write and there are many reports of it being buggy.
 So for now I've changed the repo to use a pinned version of the last V5 release.
-If you are reading this in the future, you can try changing `nw-vue-devtools-5` with `nw-vue-devtools-prebuilt`.
-That dependency will download the latest Vue-DevTools from the Chromium Web Store and then patch it to work in NW.js.
+If you are reading this in the future, you can try changing `nw-vue-devtools-5` to `nw-vue-devtools-prebuilt`.
+The "prebuilt" dependency will download the latest Vue-DevTools from the Chromium Web Store and then patch it to work in NW.js.
 Make sure to update all references from `nw-vue-devtools-5` to `nw-vue-devtools-prebuilt` in the `package.json`.
 There is also a `npm run update:vue-devtools` script that will delete it and re-download latest from the web store if you are using the prebuilt version.

 ## Alternatives